systemmind/tg-llm-monitor/README.md

 - **worker** — reads messages from Redis Stream, classifies them using LLM, and saves results to PostgreSQL

 ## Running Ollama on the local host
-This step is not required my it may be usefull for debugging.
+This step is not required but it may be usefull for any debugging.

 Execute the next command in the shell:
 ```bash